Is There a Dimmer Outlook Ahead for Medallia Inc. (MDLA)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MDLA starting from Stretch Leslie, who sale 31,836 shares at the price of $33.68 back on Aug 20.
-After this action, Stretch Leslie now owns 800,099 shares of Medallia Inc., valued at $1,072,322 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MDLA starting from Oulman Roxanne, who sale 2,748 shares at the price of $33.85 back on Sep 16.
+After this action, Oulman Roxanne now owns 442,618 shares of Medallia Inc., valued at $93,022 using the latest closing price.

 Stock Fundamentals for MDLA